What is our policy on the environment?

 What is our role in the transition to a Low Carbon economy?

-RBS Group fully support the transition towards a low carbon economy.
+RBS fully supports the transition towards a low carbon economy.
 We use our position as a global financial services company to lead and support our stakeholders in addressing this critical global challenge.
 We are engaged in meaningful and positive actions to develop and implement the immediate and long-term investments required.

 As a global financial services group, we have relationships with several companies across the energy industry.
 We support these customers as they develop and implement their investment strategies for developing, implementing and expanding the future potential capacity for low carbon energy.